devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 `yum install nginx`{{execute}}

 Above command will interrupt for an input whether to proceed with an installation or not.
+To avoid the interruption we can use `-y` option.